 He was once charged for sedition on the columns he was alleged to have written for his newspaper and talks he gave to students.

 When he joined Egbe Omo Oduduwa which metamorphosed into Action Group (AG) 1950-1952, he became the first legal adviser for the Action Group who combined the use of his pen and speech to promote and defend his personal and political party’s fortune.

 His Oratory skill in English and proficiency of Yorùbá mastery is unparalleled and became “envoy-extraordinary” of the Action Group.

 There is no doubt the combination of Awolowo Management abilities and Akintola’s oratory skill made Action Group the best and well organized political party in Nigeria at independence in 1960.

 The story is said and no one has disputed it, that in his limelight days, no political party rally would be complete without, SLA making his last remark to dispense the gathering.

-Between 1954 – 1959, Samuel Ladoke Akintola (SLA) became Deputy Premier and Premier of Western Region of Nigeria in the immediate post-independence era (1960 – January, 1966).
+Between 1954 – 1959, Samuel Ladoke Akintola (SLA) became Deputy Premier and Premier of the Western Region of Nigeria in the immediate post-independence era (1960 – January 1966).